CrashOverride85/zc95/docs/AudioInput-Build.md

 This audio input board works best with electret mics - there's not quite enough gain for dynamic mics - although R9 & R10 in the mic preamp could almost certainly be adjusted to make them work well enough.

+## V0.3 - Old (mostly) through hole version
+### Ordering
+Parts required for this board are on the "Audio input" tab of the [BoM (openoffice format)](BoM.fods) spreadsheet.
+When building the board, there are two choices for gain control:

+1. Internal adjustment only - fit RV1 and RV2
+2. (Recommended) Variable from menu - Fit U1.
+Also allows the presence of the board to be auto-detected

+The downside of fitting U1 is cost, plus it's an SMD part (and whilst not hard, it's also not the easiest part to solder if you've never done anything SMD before).
+Also it's the sort of part that might go out of stock at any moment...

+Order the blank PCB from JLC using the [AudioInput](../pcb/AudioInput.zip) gerbers and the default settings (FR-4, 1.6mm thick, 1oz, etc.)

+### Assembly notes

+Unfortunately I didn't manage to fit the component values on the silkscreen, so the best way to assemble the board is probably just going through the BoM which lists component references & values; a printout of the [board outline and silkscreen](./AudioOutput.pdf) may help.

+Mistakes on silkscreen of v0.3 PCB:
+- The footprints for Q1 & Q3 (P Channel MOSFETs) are backwards
+- Didode D3 (under the relay) is also backwards - the cathode should go in the hole labelled A

+Also do not fit R27 - it can stop the relay from functioning.

+Assembled board:

+![AI board]

+**TODO**: Fix photo, D3, Q1 & Q3 are wrong

+### Install
+If the digipot was fitted (U1) it should "just work", and the audio pattern(s) and "Audio input" menu should appear.
+If it wasn't fitted use the hardware config menu (see [audio operation notes](./AudioInput-Operation.md)) to set the Audio to "On (no gain)".

 [AI board]: images/ai_populated.jpg "Assembled audio input board"
+[AI board 0.4]: images/ai_populated_04.jpg "Audio input board as received from JLCPCB"
+[AI board header 0.4]: images/ai_headers_04.jpg "Headers on audio input board"
 [AI diagram]: images/AudioInput.png "Audio input diagram"